Glossary

 I

-Intranet – A computer network with restricted access, within a company or organisation that uses software and protocols developed for the Internet.
+Intranet – A computer network with restricted access, as within a company or organisation that uses software and protocols developed for the Internet.

 J